teateatea/heartbreaker/Character Creation/1) Creating a New Character.md

 ___
 # Your Tools For Survival
 ### 4. Mark Inventory Space
 On your Inventory sheet, draw a horizontal line below the box equal to each ability score.
 Each box is one Inventory Slot, and lets you carry one item, 500 coins, or bundles weighing around 10 pounds.

+See **[[Inventory]]** for more details.
 <br>
 ### 5. Roll Debts
 Roll three d20s, and place the digits in consecutive order.
 This is your debt to the Martel Company.